aniket03/pirl_pytorch/readme.md

 ```

 ## Results
+After training the CNN model in PIRL manner, to evaluate how well learnt model weights transfer to classification
+problem in limited dataset scenario, following experiments were performed.

 Fine tuning strategy | Val Classification Accuracy
 --- | ---
 Only softmax layer is fine tuned |  31.87